D - F Colored Diamonds: Colorless Quality

 The D color diamonds are for perfectionists.
 While not required for a beautiful stone, people who must have the highest color will prefer D colored diamonds.
 It's always important to remember that a D color diamond's price may affect the other attributes such as cut, carat, and clarity.
 If you're okay with reducing to E or F (which are also colorless), you can maximize the other attributes further to strike a balance.
 If that isn't an issue for you, then certainly a D color diamond is unquestioned.

 The E color diamond also falls in the colorless range of diamonds.
 It is very rare, and also has a significant premium.
 The color is not visible to the naked eye and the difference between E and D is almost undetectable, especially when set in jewelry or engagement rings.
 E color diamonds represent less than 1% of all the world's diamonds and are premium gem quality.

 F Color Diamonds

 The F color diamond is the last quality in the colorless range.
 It has an unnoticeable color tint that affects the diamond's sparkle.
 It is an excellent balance of the highest quality range and value.
 F color diamonds are for those that truly value the important of a colorless diamond, while still being able to increase the other attributes such as cut, carat and clarity.
 We highly recommend F color diamonds because when set in jewelry and bridal rings, they look stunning.

-The difference between the D, E and F colors is really quite small.
-On an electronic colorimeter, the score for D – F would be between 0.00 and 1.49.
+The difference between the D, E, and F colors is really quite small.
+On an electronic colorimeter, the score for D to F would be between 0.00 and 1.49.
 As a customer, you should feel great about any color in this range because your diamond will not have colored distraction the block light penetration and reflection.Shop D-F Color